enmasseio/remoteobjects/README.md

 remoteobjects
 =============

-Remote objects in a distributed peer-to-peer network
+Remote objects in a distributed peer-to-peer network.